Radon exposure and health

-When we breathe in radon, it decays releasing radioactive particles.
-These particles can cause damage to the lung tissue.
+Radon releases radioactive particles when it decays.
+When we breathe in radon these particles can cause damage to the lung tissue.
 Such damage can lead to lung cancer.
 There is a delay of many years between the initiation of a cancer by radiation and its growth to a size which can be observed clinically.
 The risk of developing lung cancer from exposure to radon depends on how much radon we breathe in.
 The more radon there is in the air, the bigger the risk.
 Similarly, the longer we spend breathing in that radon, the bigger the risk.
 There is also scientific evidence that smoking increases the risk associated with exposure to radon.

 Radon is present in all air.
 In outdoor air, radon concentrations are very low.
-Indoors, however, the concentration of radon can be higher, as buildings have the effect of trapping radon.
-Radon levels are typically very variable, depending on the type of house and the flow of air through the home.
+Indoors the concentration of radon can be higher, as buildings have the effect of trapping radon.
+Radon levels are highly variable, depending on the type of house and the flow of air through the home.
 There are places where radon levels can be very high: in some caves, for example, or in a poorly ventilated underground mine.

 - 200 Bq m⁻³ for households